jeroenbouwman/CASCADe/docs/source/howto.rst

    tso.execute("determine_source_movement")

-We use a cross-corelation in phase space in combination with a polar transform to determine the translational and rotational movements of the telescope.
-The movements are relative to a reference observaton.
+We use a cross-correlation in phase space in combination with a polar transform to determine the translational and rotational movements of the telescope.
+The movements are relative to a reference observation.
 To minimize the risk of using a reference spectral image which a problem, we compare to a number of reference images and than take the median values.
 The results of this step are stored in `tso.cpm.spectral_movement`.

 The movement of the telescope can now be used to correct the initial wavelength associated with the detector pixels for telescope movements: